PowerDNS/pdns/docs/markdown/authoritative/howtos.md

 !!include=../modules/gmysqlbackend/schema.mysql.sql
 ```

 Now we have a database and an empty table.
-PDNS should now be able to launch in monitor mode and display no errors:
+PowerDNS should now be able to launch in monitor mode and display no errors:

 ```
 # /etc/init.d/pdns monitor